datascopeanalytics/metis-data-science-bootcamp-prework/stats.md

 Please read the first two chapters of this book will work both as a reinforcement of probabilities (covered by Think Stats as well) and an introduction to the Bayesian framework.

+The last required exercise is from Think Bayes, and two optional exercises are also Bayesian problems.